quesby/quesby-boilerplate/src/content/posts/01k6acpefh7y3mxgrf8evmfftz--welcome-to-quesby-boilerplate/index.md

 ## Why We Built This

-Neutrino Boilerplate was created to solve common problems in static site development:
+Quesby Boilerplate was created to solve common problems in static site development:

 - **Complexity**: Many static site generators are too complex for simple use cases
 - **Performance**: Most solutions don't prioritize performance out of the box
 - **Privacy**: Many tools include tracking and analytics by default
 - **Maintenance**: Keeping dependencies updated and secure is time-consuming

 We believe that creating great content shouldn't require a computer science degree.
-Neutrino Boilerplate provides all the tools you need without the complexity.
+Quesby Boilerplate provides all the tools you need without the complexity.

 ## Ready to Get Started?

-Neutrino Boilerplate is designed to get you up and running quickly while providing the flexibility to grow with your needs.
-Whether you're a blogger, developer, or content creator, Neutrino Boilerplate provides the foundation for a modern, performant website.
+Quesby Boilerplate is designed to get you up and running quickly while providing the flexibility to grow with your needs.
+Whether you're a blogger, developer, or content creator, Quesby Boilerplate provides the foundation for a modern, performant website.

-[Get started now](/documentation/installation/) or [browse the documentation](/documentation/) to learn more about what Neutrino Boilerplate can do for your next project.
+[Get started now](/documentation/installation/) or [browse the documentation](/documentation/) to learn more about what Quesby Boilerplate can do for your next project.

 ---

-*Neutrino Boilerplate is an open-source project maintained by Green Panda Studio.
+*Quesby Boilerplate is an open-source project maintained by Green Panda Studio.
 We're committed to providing a privacy-first, performance-focused solution for modern web development.*